MicrosoftDocs/azure-docs/articles/dev-box/monitor-dev-box-reference.md

 ---
-title: Dev center (DevCenter) diagnostic logs reference
+title: Monitoring Microsoft Dev Box data reference
 titleSuffix: Microsoft Dev Box
-description: Schema reference for dev center (DevCenter) diagnostic logs.
-Review the list of Azure Storage and Azure Monitor Logs properties included in monitoring data.
+description: Important reference material needed when you monitor Dev Box.
+Schema reference for dev center diagnostic logs.
+Review the included Azure Storage and Azure Monitor Logs properties.
 services: dev-box
 ms.service: dev-box
 ms.topic: reference
 author: delvissantos
 ms.author: delvissantos
+ms.custom: horz-monitor, subject-monitoring
-ms.date: 01/17/2024
+ms.date: 01/30/2023
 ---

-# Microsoft dev center monitoring data reference
+# Monitoring Microsoft dev center data reference

 This article provides a reference for log and metric data collected for a Microsoft Dev Box dev center.
 You can use the collected data to analyze the performance and availability of resources within your dev center.
-For details about how to collect and analyze monitoring data for your dev center, see [Configure Azure diagnostic logs for a dev center](how-to-configure-dev-box-azure-diagnostic-logs.md).
+For details about how to collect and analyze monitoring data for your dev center, see [Monitoring Microsoft Dev Box](monitor-dev-box.md).

 ## Resource logs